valeriansaliou/bloom/README.md

 **➡️ Adjust your existing CORS rules (if used)**

-If your API runs on a dedicated hostname (eg. `https://api.crisp.chat` for [Crisp](https://crisp.chat/en/)), do not forget to adjust your [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) rules accordingly, so that API Web clients (ie. browsers) can leverage the [ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) that get added by Bloom.
-This will help speed up API read requests on slower networks. **_If you don't have existing CORS rules, you may not need them so ignore this._**
+If your API runs on a dedicated hostname (eg. `https://api.crisp.chat` for [Crisp](https://crisp.chat/en/)), do not forget to adjust your [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) rules accordingly, so that API Web clients (ie. browsers) can leverage the [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) header that gets added by Bloom.
+This will help speed up API read requests on slower networks. **_If you don't have existing CORS rules, you may not need them, so ignore this._**

 ```
 # Merge those headers with your existing CORS rules